 Fact: Research suggests that while, in the majority of families, men make the investment decisions, they may want to consider inviting their wives' opinions.
 According to one study, women typically know less outright about investing but make fewer mistakes when they do invest.
-Men tend to be more enthusiastic investors but are much more likely to invest without careful research -- perhaps the reason for making mistakes such as holding onto a stock for too long.
+Men tend to be more enthusiastic investors, but are much more likely to invest without careful research -- perhaps the reason for making mistakes such as holding onto a stock too long.

 Myth 2: Women are bigger spenders than men.